-With just a handful of nutritious ingredients, these Healthy Pumpkin Muffins are a treat that we love to make and enjoy each fall for breakfast, snack time, or as a simple side dish for dinner.
-And it’s easy to adjust for allergies as needed!
+With just a handful of nutritious ingredients and an easy method, these Healthy Pumpkin Muffins are a perfect treat to share.
+We love to make and enjoy these each fall for breakfast, snack time, or as a simple side dish for dinner.

-I love this recipe even more because you simply stir the ingredients together in a bowl—no fancy tools or a pile of bowls needed.
-It also tastes, great, is super easy, a great way to use up leftover pumpkin, and would be a great one to make with the kids if you like to have them in the kitchen with you.
+I love this recipe so much because you simply stir the ingredients together in a single bowl—no fancy tools or a pile of bowls needed.
+It also tastes great, is super easy, is a great way to use up leftover pumpkin, and would be great to make with the kids if you like to have them in the kitchen with you.

 We love to eat these plain, topped with a drizzle of honey, or even topped with a smear of cream cheese to transform them into pumpkin cupcakes.
 And you can make one simple adjustment to make them added-sugar-free as a baby muffin.